© Lisa Jane Rimmer

 Lily stood in the garden, with her hands on her hips.

-“Oh big fat bottoms!” she was very frustrated as it had taken a lot of effort and she knew that her Mum would be finished soon, but she was nowhere near touching the sky.
+“Oh big bottoms!” she was very frustrated as it had taken a lot of effort and she knew that her Mum would be finished soon, but she was nowhere near touching the sky.

 “What on earth!”
 Lily’s Mum was standing at the back door.
 She definitely wasn’t amused as her face had gone so red she looked like a strawberry.
+Her arms were firmly crossed and her eyes narrowed with disapproval.

 “I’m sorry Mum, I was just trying to see if I could touch the sky,” Lily mumbled as she jumped off the books.